 Some psychologists and medical doctors have been using the phrase non-restorative sleep (abbreviated NRS), but this terminology has not been officially adopted by any formal body.
 It generally means the feeling at waking of not being refreshed.
 Plenty of people experience it, but it doesn't necessarily mean it fits the clinical definition of a sleep disorder the way difficulty initiating and maintaining sleep (insomnia) does.

 Note that a person who experiences non-restorative sleep can sleep through the night, so it is not a type of insomnia, but the person will experience excessive daytime sleepiness, the major daytime symptom and downside of insomnia.
-NRS is a useful term for scientists and researchers, but it is unnecessary for doctors in clinical practice and patients.

 People with diseases such as chronic fatigue syndrome experience this phenomenon.
 The connection between the immune system and the drive for sleep main explain why sick people always feel tired and sleepy.
 It is not that they don’t get enough sleep or enough slow-wave (deep) sleep.
 It’s that even with enough sleep their brain’s sleepiness meter does not reset.
 People with seasonal affective disorder (SAD) are in the same boat.